-The same way that knowledge is decentralized in large firms, decisions rights in larger firms are also delegated and decentralized.
+In the same way that knowledge is decentralized in large firms, decision rights in larger firms are also delegated and decentralized.
 Someone other than the owner needs to make customer refund decisions or vendor decisions in most cases.

 Many firms use responsibility accounting as the solution to this problem.